arielgee/Sage-Like/.misc/tasks.md

 ## Manifest-V3-Migration
 * detect at runtime that NetworkError is CORS when console shows ""Cross-Origin Request Blocked ..." (see above `Access-Control-Allow-...`)
-* MV3 `strict_min_version` Still don't know what to do. will be set to the version that will remove support for MV2 ?
 * look into declarativeNetRequest - still not implemented by mozilla. not relevent as long as webRequestBlocking is stil supported

 ## Next